 - What if you allowed the athlete to train and loosened up on cranking out sight words?

-- build self-confidence and self-esteem
+- Build self-confidence and self-esteem

-- develop skills that could become a future career path
+- Develop skills that could become a future career path

-- become autonomous
+- Become autonomous

-- help others see him as capable
+- Help others see them as capable (because they are)

-Wikipedia has a terrific definition of education:
+Wikipedia has a great definition of education:

 When working on a new skill with my son, I ask: